• Cat-intel

 The UK Electric Vehicle (EV) Charging Infrastructure Market is witnessing significant developments, particularly with the expansion of networks and partnerships.
 Fastned has been increasing its charging stations across key locations, while Shell is integrating charging solutions within its fuel network.
 In October 2023, ZapMap announced a partnership with EDF Energy to enhance the availability of real-time charging point data.
 Additionally, TotalEnergies continues to enhance its presence, expanding into strategic partnerships to bolster charging availability.

-Electric Vehicle (Ev) Charging Infrastructure Market Segmentation Insights
+UK Electric Vehicle Charging Infrastructure Market Future Outlook

 Electric Vehicle (EV) Charging Infrastructure Market Connector Outlook